 Personal Loan as an Alternative to Buy Now, Pay Later

-Book now, pay later vacations are on the rise.
-Many popular travel retailers, airlines, and cruise companies are now offering the option as a way for travelers to book their vacations upfront and then pay them off over time.
-However, vacation payment plans do come with their own pros and cons, including potentially high interest rates upon repayment.
-Travelers should look at all their payment options, including personal loans when deciding which payment option is best for them.
+Many travel retailers, airlines, and cruise companies are now allowing travelers to book their vacations upfront and then pay them off over time.
+While this could allow travelers to lock in a good deal, there are possible drawbacks to consider, including potentially high interest rates upon repayment.
+Travelers should look at all their payment options when deciding how to finance a trip.

 Photo credit: iStock/hudiemm